Countryside Bird Population Indicators

 The Countryside Bird Survey (CBS) aims to monitor the status of common and widespread breeding bird populations in Ireland.
 Across many habitats, birds are regarded as good general indicators of the broad state of wildlife and of the countryside.
 Wild birds satisfy many of the criteria of being useful biodiversity indicators in that they occur higher up in food chains, are sensitive to environmental changes, are dispersed, diverse and mobile, and are relatively easy to census and collect data using well-developed and standardised methods.
 Using CBS data, we calculate trends of individual species (click here) that occur in 30 survey squares or more each year, on average, over the lifetime of the survey.
 We also combine these trends to produces indicators which provide an overview of how bird populations are doing more broadly over time.
 See below to learn more about the Irish ‘Common Bird Index’ and the Irish ‘Common Farmland Bird Index’.
 While these indicators are useful, it is important to be aware of their strengths and constraints when making inferences from them.

 The Irish Common Bird Index (CBI) was based on 44 common and widespread breeding birds which are monitored as part of the CBS.
-This indicator has increased overall (1998 – 2022), with the 2022 index at 141% of the baseline index (2000), meaning that, on average, the population sizes of species included in the indicator has increased by 43 per cent.
-Overall, there have been increases in 28 species, declines in seven species with the remaining nine constituent species showing stable trends throughout the course of the CBS.
+This indicator has increased overall (1998 – 2023), with the 2023 index at 126% of the baseline index (2000), meaning that, on average, the population sizes of species included in the indicator has increased by 26 per cent.
+Overall, there have been increases in 19 species, declines in 12 species with the remaining 13 constituent species showing stable trends throughout the course of the CBS.

 The 44 bird species included in the Common Bird Index are: Buzzard, Kestrel, Woodpigeon, Collared Dove, Cuckoo, Swift, Skylark, Sand Martin, Swallow, House Martin, Meadow Pipit, Grey Wagtail, Pied Wagtail, Wren, Dunnock, Robin, Stonechat, Blackbird, Song Thrush, Mistle Thrush, Grasshopper Warbler, Sedge Warbler, Whitethroat, Blackcap, Chiffchaff, Willow Warbler, Goldcrest, Long-tailed Tit, Coal Tit, Blue Tit, Great Tit, Magpie, Jackdaw, Hooded Crow, Raven, House Sparrow, Chaffinch, Greenfinch, Goldfinch, Linnet, Lesser Redpoll, Bullfinch, Yellowhammer and Reed Bunting.

 Because we only include species that occur on average in 30 survey squares or more per year over the lifetime of the survey, the Common Bird Index represents our most commonly occurring bird species.
-The following species included previously, are now not included due to their occurrence being below the required threshold: Sparrowhawk, Stock Dove, Spotted Flycatcher, Wheatear, Treecreeper, Jay and Siskin (refer to Figure 2 below).
-This year we have also excluded Rook and Starling due to these species being colonial and flocking (where counts may include large numbers of juvenile birds).
-The CBS only aims to monitor adult populations.
+The following species included previously, are no longer included due to their occurrence being below the required threshold: Sparrowhawk, Stock Dove, Spotted Flycatcher, Wheatear, Treecreeper, Jay and Siskin.

 The Common Farmland Bird Index (CFBI) was based on 14 breeding farmland birds which are monitored by the CBS.
-The CFBI in 2022 was 133% of the baseline index in 2000, representing an increase relative to the baseline.
-Among the constituent farmland bird species, increases were shown in eight species, declines observed for four species, while two species were stable.
+The CFBI in 2023 was 103% of the baseline index in 2000, representing an increase of 3% relative to the baseline.
+Among the constituent farmland bird species, increases were shown in 6 species, declines observed for 4 species, while 4 species were stable.

 Because we only include species that occur on average in 30 survey squares or more per year over the lifetime of the survey, the Common Farmland Bird Index represents our most commonly occurring farmland bird species.
-Several bird species that would have been included in a farmland bird index are now too scarce (e.g. Curlew, Lapwing) or extinct (Corn Bunting).
+There are several other Irish farmland bird species that could have been included in a farmland bird index, but these species are now too scarce.
+Examples include Curlew and Lapwing, and the now-extinct Corn Bunting.

 Key Points for the Interpretation of these Indicators